 Get your adrenaline flowing with these adventure sports

 Climbers will love the Ben Rinnes peak near Speyside – walk along the track and marvel at the views across Glen Rinnes as you continue up to Round Hill and Roy’s Hill.
 It’s a bit of a tough one but you will be met with breathtaking vistas across much of the Moray coast and Aberdeenshire.
-It’s not high enough to be considered as a ‘Munro Bagging’ peak (they must be over 3,000 ft), but it is beautiful all the same and definitely worth the climb.
+It’s not high enough to be considered as a ‘Munro Bagging’ peak (over 914m or 3,000 ft), but it is beautiful all the same and definitely worth the climb.

 During the snowy season, the slopes of the Cairngorms mountains bring visitors from all over the world to ski and snowboard due to the great variety of terrain and the fact that it holds the snow well throughout the season.